awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 + To process a section, or *snippet*, of a template, reference the macro in a ``Fn::Transform`` function located relative to the template content you want to transform\.
 When using `Fn::Transform`, you can also pass any specified parameters it requires\.
 + To process an entire template, reference the macro in the [Transform](transform-section-structure.md) section of the template\.

 Next, you typically create a change set and then execute it\. \(Processing macros can add multiple resources that you might not be aware of\.
-To ensure that you're aware of all of the changes introduced by macros, we strongly advise that you use change sets\.\) AWS CloudFormation passes the specified template content, along with any additional specified parameters, to the Lambda function specified in the macro resource\.
+To ensure that you're aware of all of the changes introduced by macros, we strongly advice that you use change sets\.\) AWS CloudFormation passes the specified template content, along with any additional specified parameters, to the Lambda function specified in the macro resource\.
 The Lambda function returns the processed template content, be it a snippet or an entire template\.

 After all macros in the template have been called, AWS CloudFormation generates a change set that includes the processed template content\.
 After you review the change set, execute it to apply the changes\.